 Work Zone Safety

-According to the Washington State Department of Transportation, the state has nearly 850 highway work zone injuries each year.
+According to the Washington State Department of Transportation, the state has an average of 850 highway work zone injuries each year.
 The top three causes of work zone crashes are distracted/inattentive driving, following too close and speeding.

 The Federal Highway Administration provides the following safety tips for drivers in work zones.